Suxrasan/Lesson-6-Intro-to-NumPy/Lesson/intro-to-numpy.md

 The data above is probably not very clear at this point, but is an example of data from the Smithsonian Institution's Global Volcanism Program.
 In this case, we have the ID number, latitude, longitude and elevation of Holocene volcanoes in the database.
 Let's see what we can do with this information.

-<a name='data-types'</a>3.
-First off, you may notice we've used NumPy to read in the data.
-What does that mean for us?
+3. First off, you may notice we've used NumPy to read in the data.
+What does that mean for us?<a name='data-types'</a>

   ```python
   >>> type(data)